nfweb/nfweb-concept/components.md

 * Support for external identity providers (openID etc.)
 * Basic user directory

-This would also be a part of the Nightfever Intranet.

 # Auxiliary Components
 not initially necessary, but highly recommended to support future developments

 ##Search Engine
+* dedicated search engine to provide distinct search and analysis features for our webservices
-* A large content base is not applicable to an on-line full-text search on the content database
+* better performance and custom features than on-line full-text search on the content database
 * requires a destinct search engine and index

 Proposals: Elasticsearch, Solr